 - High throughput DNA sequencing machines

-In addition, the complex houses the Langley Biological Sciences Library, the Hughes computing laboratory, several state-of-the-art greenhouses and plant growth facilities, and its own well-equipped stockroom carrying virtually all commonly-used reagents and supplies.
+In addition, the complex houses world-class teaching laboratories, the Langley Biological Sciences Library and several state-of-the-art greenhouses and plant growth facilities.

 Cell Culture and Virus Laboratories